 Bring your Petition to Declare a Major to the UAO, 3060 VLSB, no earlier than the next business day to discuss your academic plan.
 When you sign in, please inform the Intake Advisor that you declared online.
 S/he will hand you the printed course planning form to take to an academic advisor for planning your courses in the major.

-***Please note that major declarations are limited during the first week of class and the first week of Tele-BEARS Phase 1.
+***Please note that major declarations are limited during the first two week of class and the first week of Tele-BEARS Phase 1.
 Any restrictions will be advertised on the homepage and in the weekly email.
 Please plan accordingly.

 Only after you have developed and reviewed your plan with a staff advisor, do you take your packet to a faculty advisor for signature, after which you must bring it back to the UAO for processing.
 First step though - UAO, not the faculty advisor.